Mardi Gras In New Orleans:

 6. Future Mardi Gras Dates: To save you the time Googling it, here are the dates of many of the upcoming Fat Tuesdays

 • February 16, 2021

-7. Odds & Ends: Expect your cell phone won’t work during the height of biggest parades and bar nights as the hoards of people often overload the cell phone network.
+7. Odds & Ends: Expect your cell phone won’t work during the height of the biggest parades and bar nights as the hoards of people often overload the cell phone network.
 Have a meeting place as a back up in case your group gets separated since you may not be able to reach them by phone.
 Like any time you travel carry a little tissue and hand sanitizer with because you just never know.
 Plan on delays and long lines for food, so arrive early and make reservations when you can plan ahead.
-Worst case at least bring a couple snacks like protein bars in case you have to stand in line a long time for food.
+Worst case, at least bring a couple of snacks like protein bars in case you have to stand in line a long time for food.